KirkAlton-Class7/bahga_box_2.1/README.md

 2. Click the selection box next to your instance.
 3. Click the "Instance State" dropdown menu and select "Terminate Instance"
 4. Delete the EC2 security group (optional)

+**Note: AMI Ids are unique to each region.
+If you want to change the region or AMI, read this for more information. https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html**

+**Note: use python3.12 or your specific version if needed.**

 # Notes:
 **The script in the book returns a KeyError in the "while status == 'pending' loop."**